components.email

 Polls

-Quick votes with per-recipient results, shareable tallies, and optional hidden results until someone participates.
+Quick votes with per-recipient results and optional hidden tallies until someone takes part.
+Curiosity without leaving the inbox.

 Video